THIS IS A PAGE OF POEMS FROM VETERANS & FORMER SERVICE MEN & WOMEN.

 I went where others feared to go, and did what others failed to do.

-This poem may not be used by anyone without the express prior written permission of Mr. Skypeck, which this website had requested back in 2000.
+This poem may not be used by anyone without the express prior written permission of Mr. Skypeck, which this website had requested & received in 2000.

 A Digger watches the last of the Huey slicks from the RAAF's 9 Squadron arrive at the LZ near the seaside village of Lang Phuoc Hai where A Coy, 6 RAR/NZ (ANZAC) were being inserted at the start of Operation Mundingburra.
 Their task was to clear the district of suspected elements of D445 Battalion, Viet Cong, the same opponents that D Coy, 6 RAR had battled three years earlier in the Michelin rubber plantations near Long Tan.